 The absolute value of -5 is 5.
-By adding +3 to -5, three to the right, the answer is -2.
+By doing +3 to -5, we can go three steps to the right and get -2.
 Therefore, the answer is -2.

 Rules for Subtracting Positive Numbers

-In contrast, how can we think about subtracting positive numbers?
-For example, suppose we have the following calculation.
+In contrast, how can we think about subtraction of positive numbers?
+For example, suppose we have the following calculation

-We have already learned about this equation in elementary school.
-It is important to note that it can be replaced by the following equations.
+We have already learned about this calculation in elementary school.
+The important thing is that it can be replaced by the following equations.

 All positive numbers have a + hidden in them.
 For example, when we use the number 2 or 3, we can represent it as +2 or +3.
 For positive integers (natural numbers), the + can be omitted.
-Just to be detailed, $3-2$ can be represented as $3-(+2)$.
+Just to describe it in detail, $3-2$ can be represented as $3-(+2)$.

 -Subtract a Positive number from a Negative number